VitaliyShulik/minesweeper-vanilla-js/README.md

-version 0.1.0
+## version 0.1.0

-It is necessary to create an analogue of the Mines game.
+Аnalogue of the Mines game.

 Initial Functionality: